-Round 1: All Year 9 students will choose the elective courses that they would like to take next year.
+Round 1: All Year 9 students will choose three (3) Elective Courses that they would like to take next year.

 The lines will be developed based on the student preferences they make online.

 These choices are downloaded into a computer program and used to arrange the courses into three lines (X, Y, Z) so that as many students as possible are placed in the courses they have chosen within timetabling and staffing constraints.